cosmos/cosmos-sdk/docs/rfc/rfc-007-crosslang-state.md

 #### `cosmos.state.v1.new_branch`

 Takes no parameters and returns a new volatile state token which branches/caches off the current state token as **output parameter 1**.
-Retuns an error if the current state token is not in a valid state to branch off of.
+Returns an error if the current state token is not in a valid state to branch off of.

 #### `cosmos.state.v1.commit`